Dynamic CoVaR Modeling and Estimation: Motivation

-Since the introduction of the Value-at-Risk (VaR), risk forecasts have become a key input in financial decision making \citep{Jor06}.
+Since the introduction of the Value-at-Risk (VaR), risk forecasts have become a key input in financial decision making.
 For instance, VaR and Expected Shortfall (ES) forecasts are now routinely used for setting capital requirements of financial institutions under the Basel framework \citep{LS21}.
-Consequently, a huge literature on forecasting VaR and ES has emerged \citep[see, e.g.,][]{MF00,EM04,Mas17,PZC19}.
-By definition, these measures are primarily designed to assess the riskiness of banks in isolation.
-Thus, these measures are well-suited to address microprudential objectives in banking regulation, that is, to limit risk taking of individual institutions.
+Consequently, a huge literature on forecasting VaR and ES has emerged \citep[see, e.g.,][]{MF00,EM04,NR16,Mas17,PZC19, DimiHalbleib2021}.
+By definition, these measures are primarily designed to assess the risks faced by banks in isolation.
+Thus, these measures are well-suited to address microprudential objectives in banking regulation, that is, to limit the risk taking of individual institutions.

 However, in the aftermath of the financial crisis of 2007--09, macroprudential objectives have gained importance on the regulatory agenda \citep{AER12,Aea17}.
-While also attempting to limit risk taking of individual financial institutions, the macroprudential approach also takes into account the commonality of risk exposures among banks.
-For instance, a measure of interconnectedness of banks is now used under the Basel framework of the \citet[SCO40]{BCBSBF19} to determine the global systemically important banks (G-SIBs), which are subjected to higher capital requirements.
-This new focus calls for \textit{systemic} risk measures to accurately measure the interlinkages for which VaR and ES are unsuitable.
-Hence, a plethora of systemic risk measures is available by now \citep{GK11,CIM13,AB16,Aea17}.
+While also attempting to curb the risk taking of individual financial institutions, the macroprudential approach additionally takes into account the commonality of risk exposures among banks.
+To do so, a measure of interconnectedness of banks is now used under the Basel framework of the \citet[SCO40]{BCBSBF19} to determine the global systemically important banks (G-SIBs), which are subjected to higher capital requirements.
+This new focus has spurred the development of \textit{systemic} risk measures to accurately measure the interlinkages for which VaR and ES are unsuitable.
+By now, a plethora of systemic risk measures is available \citep{GK11,CIM13,AB16,Aea17}.

+One of the most popular systemic risk measures is the conditional VaR (CoVaR) of \citet{AB16}.
+It is defined as a quantile of a financial loss (e.g., of an entire market), given that a reference asset (e.g., a systemically important bank) is in distress, where the latter is taken to mean an exceedance of the reference asset's VaR.
+Note that this definition corresponds to the slightly redefined version of \citeauthor{AB16}'s \citeyearpar{AB16} CoVaR, which is due to \citet{GT13} and relies on the broader ``stress event'' of a VaR \textit{exceedance} \citep[instead of a VaR \textit{equality} of the reference asset, as originally proposed by][]{AB16}.
+Section~\ref{sec:CoVaR} outlines our reasons for doing so.